-68. During the Class Period, Applied did not disclose the Dosing Errors, the Dosing Errors Clinical Data, that the NDA failed to include either the Dosing Errors or the Dosing Errors Clinical Data, or that the NDA failed to comply with FDA regulations.

-- 69. As alleged herein, Dr. Shendelman and Dr. Perfetti designed the Pediatric Study, reviewed the resulting data, and authored the 11/6/2024 Pediatric Study Results.
+- 79. During the Class Period, Applied did not disclose the Dosing Errors, the Dosing Errors Clinical Data, that the NDA failed to include either the Dosing Errors or the Dosing Errors Clinical Data, or that the NDA failed to comply with FDA regulations and disregarded FDA guidelines. - 80.
+As alleged herein, Dr. Shendelman and Dr. Perfetti designed the Pediatric Study, reviewed the resulting data, and authored the 11/6/2024 Pediatric Study Results.
 During and before the Class Period, when the NDA was prepared and submitted, govorestat was the Company's lead drug candidate, and govorestat to treat Classic Galactosemia was the first indication the Company was seeking to commercialize.
-According to the 2023 Form 10-K (at 73), Applied was also "highly dependent" on Dr. Shendelman and Dr. Perfetti, and "the loss of the services of either of [them] could impede the achievement of [Applied's] research, development and commercialization objectives." - 70.
-As the persons who designed the Pediatric Study of the Company's lead drug candidate, and key employees of Applied, Dr. Shendelman and Dr. Perfetti would have had actual knowledge of or were deliberately reckless in failing to know about any deviation in the protocol for the Pediatric Study, such as the Dosing Errors and the Dosing Errors Clinical Data. - 71.
+According to the 2023 Form 10-K (at 73), Applied was also "highly dependent" on Dr. Shendelman and Dr. Perfetti, and "the loss of the services of either of [them] could impede the achievement of [Applied's] research, development and commercialization objectives." - 81.
+As the persons who designed the Pediatric Study of the Company's lead drug candidate, and key employees of Applied, Dr. Shendelman and Dr. Perfetti would have had actual knowledge of or were deliberately reckless in failing to know about any deviation in the protocol for the Pediatric Study, such as the Dosing Errors and the Dosing Errors Clinical Data. - 82.
 It also was not until March 19, 2025, months after the end of the Class Period and start of this litigation that Applied hired a Chief Regulatory Officer to serve as part of the Company's executive leadership team and be responsible for leading the Company's global regulatory strategy.
-Therefore, during the Class Period, Dr. Shendelman, as CEO, President, Secretary, Chair, and a key employee, and Dr. Perfetti, as CMO and a key employee, were responsible for the oversight of regulatory affairs and strategy, including the submission of the all-critical NDA and communications with the FDA. - 72.
-There is therefore a strong inference that, at the time the NDA was prepared and submitted to the FDA, Dr. Shendelman and Dr. Perfetti were aware of the NDA for govorestat, the contents of the NDA, including the lack of information concerning the Dosing Errors and Dosing
+Therefore, during the Class Period, Dr. Shendelman, as CEO, President,

+Secretary, Chair, and a key employee, and Dr. Perfetti, as CMO and a key employee, were responsible for the oversight of regulatory affairs and strategy, including the submission of the all-critical NDA and communications with the FDA.
-Errors Clinical Data in the NDA, and were also responsible to ensure that the NDA complied with all FDA regulations.

-73. At the start of, and throughout, the Class Period, Defendants also knew that the FDA's approval process for the NDA was rigorous, and that the NDA was required to include all clinical data for govorestat, including the data related to the Dosing Errors.
+- 83. There is therefore a strong inference that, at the time the NDA was prepared and submitted to the FDA, Applied, Dr. Shendelman and Dr. Perfetti were aware of the NDA for govorestat, the contents of the NDA, including the lack of information concerning the Dosing Errors and Dosing Errors Clinical Data in the NDA, and were also responsible to ensure that the NDA complied with all FDA regulations. - 84.
+At the start of, and throughout, the Class Period, Applied, Dr. Shendelman, and Dr. Perfetti also knew that the FDA's approval process for the NDA was rigorous, and that the NDA was required to include information on protocol violations such as the Dosing Errors and all clinical data for govorestat, including the Dosing Errors Clinical Data.
 As stated in Applied's 2023 Form 10-K (at 27), which was signed by Dr. Shendelman: